Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 it has a return type that is defined automatically trough it's return statements ( that must all return the same type ).
 If there is a need to return a base construct trough different derived constructs upcasting must be used trough the as keyword ( it can return null, caller has the responsability of null checking )

-to call a verb the parenthesis operator is used `(identifier1: value1, identifier2: value2)` where identifier is one of the verb input identifiers defined in the verb definition and value is the value that will be passed to the verb call for that specific input identifier.
+to call a function the parenthesis operator is used `(identifier1: value1, identifier2: value2)` where identifier is one of the function input identifiers defined in the function definition and value is the value that will be passed to the function call for that specific input identifier.

+**ATTENTION: functions can be defined inside a construct and called trough <construct>.<function>()**

 # Inheritances
 Inheritance permits a construct to derive actions, attributes and type from a base construct while having the possibility of modifying the behavior trough